mvasirani/mvasirani/README.md

 ### Hello 👋

-My name is Matteo, I am a Senior Data Science Manager @github
+My name is Matteo, Data @ github

 <!--
 **mvasirani/mvasirani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.